5 key questions for Trump's Senate impeachment trial

 It’s a simple case that Democrats feel doesn’t need to be exaggerated, especially because five people died amid the chaos, and senators were victims themselves.
 The Senate quickly evacuated just as the insurrectionists were pushing up stairwells close to the chamber.
 Once senators were gone, rioters broke in and rifled through the lawmakers’ desks.

-In a brief filed last week previewing their arguments, the House impeachment managers used stark imagery and emotional appeals to argue Trump’s guilt.
+In a brief filed this past week previewing their arguments, the House impeachment managers used stark imagery and emotional appeals to argue Trump’s guilt.

 Their filing said senators were “feet away” from the swarming rioters, and noted that those outside “wearing Trump paraphernalia shoved and punched Capitol Police officers, gouged their eyes, assaulted them with pepper spray and projectiles.”